Three children, 9, among six victims in Nashville school shooting

 Law enforcement officials in Nashville, Tennessee have identified the three schoolchildren and three adults killed in a private Christian elementary school after a heavily armed 28-year-old woman opened fire on Monday morning.

-Evelyn Dieckhaus, Hallie Scruggs and William Kinney, all aged 9, were fatally shot.
+Evelyn Dieckhaus, Hallie Scruggs and William Kinney, all aged or nearly 9, were fatally shot.

 Katherine Koonce, age 60, and Cynthia Peak and Mike Hill, both age 61, were also among the six victims.